This week the Olympics and America’s Cup vie for your attention

 Both parties are in short supply in Britain and it’s unlikely that the media events this week – interesting as they are – will change that.

 First up on Tuesday (1 Oct) will be the announcement of the first members of the British Sailing Team for Tokyo 2020.
-This imprtant announcement is taking place at the Rockley Park Holiday Park, Poole.
+This important announcement is taking place at the Rockley Park Holiday Park, Poole.

 These sailing team members will be the first athletes selected to Team GB by the British Olympic Association for the Tokyo 2020 Olympic Games.